-If you have kiddos and want some age-appropriate ways to ring in the New Year, here are some kid friendly New Years Eve ideas.
+Inside: If you have kiddos and want some age-appropriate ways to ring in the New Year, here are some kid friendly New Years Eve ideas.

 Even if they tire out early, I’d still like us all to ring in the New Year together and celebrate as a family.
-Or at least not let the holiday go by completely uncelebrated just because the kids seemed too young.
+Or… at least not let the holiday go by completely uncelebrated just because the kids seemed too young.

 Awesomely Simple (Kid-Friendly) New Year’s Eve Ideas

 So without further ado, separated into general categories, here are some ways you can celebrate both New Year’s Eve and New Year’s with the kiddos in tow.
-Even if you hit the sack at 9 pm like I probably will!

 Looking back at last year and forward to next year

 - Look through old photo albums or pictures of special events throughout the year